nielsruys/workshop-unit-testing/README.md

 ## Automatic Regression Testing [Lab](Lab)

-You can start with this lab by clicking on [this link](https://www.azuredevopslabs.com/labs/azuredevops/continuousintegration/).
+You can start with the lab by clicking on [this link](https://www.azuredevopslabs.com/labs/azuredevops/continuousintegration/).